 The purpose of this section is to provide a uniform means for amending the Official Zoning Map to establish conditional zoning districts.
 In cases where the standards of a general use zoning district are inadequate to ensure that development allowed by the district will conform to the county's adopted plans or to appropriately address the impacts expected to be generated by development, a landowner may apply for a conditional rezoning.
-The conditional rezoning establishes a parallel conditional zoning Pre-Application district that is equivalent to a corresponding general use zoning district, but is subject Conference to additional conditions or restrictions that the applicant and county mutually agree are necessary to ensure conformance to adopted plans and adequately address expected development impacts.
-Community Uses Allowed Subject to a Conditional Zoning District Classification В. Meeting Specific uses may require a conditional zoning district classification to appropriately address the impacts on the community expected to be generated by the development.
-Uses requiring a conditional zoning district classification are not allowed in the Submit Application and corresponding base zoning district.
-Conceptual Development Plan C. Applied to Entire Site Applications for conditional rezoning submitted after January 1, 2013 shall include all the Determination of land area within a recorded lot or site that is the subject of the application.
-Conditional Completeness rezoning applications may not establish bi-furcated zoning classifications where only a portion of a lot or site is subject to a conditional zoning classification.
+The conditional rezoning establishes a parallel conditional zoning district that is equivalent to a corresponding general use zoning district, but is subject to additional conditions or restrictions that the applicant and county mutually agree are necessary to ensure conformance to adopted plans and adequately address expected development impacts.

+B. Uses Allowed Subject to a Conditional Zoning District Classification

+Specific uses may require a conditional zoning district classification to appropriately address the impacts on the community expected to be generated by the development.
+Uses requiring a conditional zoning district classification are not allowed in the corresponding base zoning district.

+C. Applied to Entire Site

+Applications for conditional rezoning submitted after January 1, 2013 shall include all the land area within a recorded lot or site that is the subject of the application.
+Conditional rezoning applications may not establish bi-furcated zoning classifications where only a portion of a lot or site is subject to a conditional zoning classification.